karan-rathod-316/js_closure/practice/scope.md

   setTimeout(() => console.log(i, "first"), 100);
 }
 console.log(i, "second");
+//20 "second"
+//20 "first"(20 times)
+//the set timeout function delays the execution of console.log(i, "first"), 100);

 ```

 19. Guess the output of the code below with a reason.